April 24, 2019 – Through projects such as ADAPTABLE, CTTI, and the NIH Collaboratory, the DCRI is defining how to use RWE in clinical research.

 The DCRI is the Coordinating Center for ADAPTABLE, which is funded through a Patient-Centered Outcomes Research Institute (PCORI) award and is conducted through PCORnet– the National Patient-Centered Clinical Research Network.

-Forty healthcare systems and two health plans use electronic health records (EHRs) and health insurance information to identify potential study participants.
+Forty healthcare systems and three health plans use electronic health records (EHRs) and health insurance information to identify potential study participants.
 Effectively using EHRs as a recruitment strategy requires transparency and communication with clinicians.

 “Finding ways to make research more practical is what ADAPTABLE and pragmatic clinical research is all about,” said ADAPTABLE principal investigator Schuyler Jones, MD.
 “ADAPTABLE integrates conversations about participation into the clinical work flow, helping both clinicians and patients become more aware of the research question, and better understand if participation is the right choice for that individual patient.”